 Artesa winery is a must-stop for art and architecture buffs.
+Tour this hilltop winery, surrounded by fountains and sculptures and enjoy gorgeous vineyard and mountain views.

 You'll climb stairs to get to the winery, but the views are oh-so worth it.
 You'll enjoy a panoramic look at the surrounding vineyards and mountains.
 On a clear day, you can see the San Francisco skyline.